Amet13/skv/.github/CONTRIBUTING.md

 Thanks for your interest in contributing!
 Please follow these guidelines:

 - Use Go 1.25.x or newer.
-- Run `./build.sh host` before submitting PRs.
+- Run `make build` before submitting PRs.
 - Add tests for new features and bug fixes.
 - Keep code readable and well-structured; avoid unnecessary complexity.